 [email protected]

 Program Specialist

 Chey joined the IFOPA as Program Specialist in May 2023.
 With a knack for developing relationships and cultivating bonds with those she serves, Chey is a skilled and compassionate advocate for the FOP community.
 In her role with the IFOPA, Chey provides support to the family services and fundraising departments, as well as supports the IFOPA's eNewsletters, website and awareness initiatives.
 Before joining the IFOPA, Chey got her start in the nonprofit world by helping Underdog Animal Rescue & Rehab develop systems and create new engagement and communication channels to better support its community.
 We are fortunate to be able to rely on her knowledge and enthusiasm to make a meaningful difference for people living with FOP.
-Originally from Massachusetts, Chey worked with several different organizations across the country before settling in Durango, Colorado.
+Originally from Massachusetts, Chey worked with several different organizations across the country before settling in Grand Junction, Colorado.

+[email protected]